raestrada/MonGone/docs/docs.md

 # MonGone Documentation

+## Warning
+⚠️ **Warning**: The execution phase of MonGone involves operations that may be destructive, especially when deleting clusters.
+Please ensure you understand the generated plan before proceeding with execution.
+The report and plan generation phases are safe to use for analysis, but take caution with optimizations and read the documentation thoroughly.

+---

 ## Overview
 MonGone is an open-source tool that helps optimize MongoDB Atlas environments by scaling down unused resources, converting fixed resources to auto-scaling, and reducing overall costs.
 Below is the complete documentation on how to install, configure, and effectively use MonGone to streamline your MongoDB management.